samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 - Obtaining an access token using the [Client Credentials method.](#client-credentials-method)
 - [Refreshing an access token.](#refresh-a-token)

 HTTP Basic authentication is the recommended way.
-You can pass an Authorization header with Base64-encoded `client_id` and `client_secret` as follows:
+You pass an Authorization header with Base64-encoded `client_id` and `client_secret`.
+Specifically, encode the two strings together with colon separating them.
+Below is the example of an Authroization header:

 **Example**